 You'll be surprised at how easy it is to prepare this dish, especially if you already have roasted eggplant on hand.
-Hunkar Beğendi is another great example of how Turkish cooks use very simple ingredients to create delicious and exotic dishes.
+Hunkar Beğendi is another great example of how Turkish cooks use very simple ingredients to create delicious dishes.

 - 1 pound top round beef (750 grams), or another cut suitable for stewing (cut into cubes)

 4 cups fire-roasted eggplant, or canned roasted eggplant